 By adding the client to Level at the start of a project, Andrew can easily get the client’s input during the planning phase of a project.
 “While in the planning phase, we have customers upload photos of selections to Level.” said Andrew.

-During the construction phase, the Ginkgo team clocks-in and clocks out of the project, uploads receipts and permits, and uses the photos, galleries and notes features to submit daily logs and manage the material list.
+During the construction phase, the Ginkgo team clock-in and clock out of the project, upload receipts and permits, and use the photos, galleries and notes features to submit daily logs and manage the material list.
 This allows Andrew to have all the information he needs to compare actuals to estimates at his fingertips, meaning he’s never left wondering where all his money goes.

 If you're not comparing actuals to estimates, you have no idea if you are pricing your jobs properly.
 If you don't know if you're pricing your jobs properly, you're playing chicken with your business and your employees.